-Castles of Belarus are living symbols of the country’s history, important attractions of Belarus, which are definitely worth visiting for a tourist.
+Castles and palaces of Belarus are living symbols of the country’s history, important attractions of Belarus, which are definitely worth visiting for a tourist.

-Dozens of castles have been built all over the country, but only a few of them have survived to this day.
+Dozens of castles, palaces and fortified churches have been built all over the country, but only a few of them have survived to this day.